rhasspy/rhasspy/docs/wake-word.md

 To train Raven, you will need to record at least 3 WAV template files with your custom wake word.
 This can be done in the Rhasspy web interface or manually with a program like [Audacity](https://www.audacityteam.org/).
 If you record manually, make sure to trim silence from the beginning and end of the audio and export the templates to a directory named `raven` in your profile as 16-bit 16Khz mono WAV files.

-You can adjust the sensitivty by changing `raven.probability_threshold` to a be a tighter (less sensitive) or looser (more sensitive) range around 0.5.
+You can adjust the sensitivty by changing `raven.probability_threshold` to a value in `[0, 1]` (realistically between 0.1 and 0.73).
 Additionally, you can increase the value of `minmum_matches` to required more than one WAV template to match before a detection occurs.
 This should reduce false positives, but may increase false negatives.

 ### UDP Audio Streaming